yanyanfu/Athena/README.md

     --version=athena
 ```

-Our results can be found at https://anonymous.4open.science/r/Athena-6557/results/, and the dataset is available at https://anonymous.4open.science/r/Athena-6557/dataset/alexandria.csv
+Our results can be found at https://anonymous.4open.science/r/Athena-6557/results/.

 ## Fine-tuned models
 The code search task is used as the proxy for the impact analysis.
 Specifically, we fine-tune the pre-trained models for code search based on the dataset of CodeSearchNet java split.
-The fine-tuned models will be available soon
+The fine-tuned models will be available soon.